 There have been suggestions of a Spider-Verse team that consists of Spider-Man, Miles Morales, Venom, Carnage and Green Goblin.
 Instead of replacing Green Goblin with Symbiote, which is pretty much what we did for Team #1, we replaced both Spider-Men.

 Rhino is a Protector who provides the taunt that a Spider Team would have sorely wanted, and add to the fact that he’s quite the heavy hitter who would definitely benefit from enemies debuffed with Defense Down.
 Furthermore, he clears Blind from his team.
-The three symbiotes are powerful can handle Offense Down, Speed Down, and their basic attacks are useful and powerful enough to tackle the competition, so Action Block debuffs won’t be a pain.
-It’s only Blind that will give them a headache, except Venom, and having Rhino take care of this, while providing protection, will assist them greatly.
+The three symbiotes are powerful enough even without Offense Down and Speed Down, and their basic attacks are useful enough to tackle the competition, so Action Block debuffs won’t be a pain.
+It’s only Blind that will give them a headache, and having Rhino take care of this, while providing protection, will assist them greatly.

 While your enemy team writhes under the influence of debuffs, don’t let them breathe easy with support from buffs!
 This is where Venom and Green Goblin come in.
 Venom will flip buffs, including Evade, while Green Goblin un-buffs targets on every Spider-Verse character’s turn.
 Why let enemies have a chance?
 Force them to fight at a disadvantage!